csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 converting it to a digital signal is referred to as analogue to digital conversion, or ADC.
 Of course digital to analogue conversion, DAC, is also possible.
 This is how we get to hear our music through our PC\'s headphones or speakers.
 If a sound is played back or streamed, the software will send a series of numbers to the soundcard.
 The soundcard converts these numbers back to voltage.
-When the voltages reaches the loudspeaker they cause the loudspeaker's magnet to move inwards and outwards.
+When the voltages reaches the loudspeaker they cause the loudspeaker's membrane to move inwards and outwards.
 This induces a disturbance in the air around the speaker — compressions and rarefactions as described at the beginning of this chapter — resulting in what we perceive as sound.